marcusasplund/geocode/README.md

 ```python
 api_key = 'INSERT API KEY HERE'
 ```
-If needed, modify the variables `city, municipality, country` so it fits your input data
+If needed, modify the variables `city, municipality, country` to fit your input data

 ## Usage
 1. Prepare a CSV file named input.csv with the following columns: